 The Department has a tabletop and trailer rainfall simulator that can be requested for programs and events.
 A rainfall simulator is a unique educational tool that demonstrates what happens when rain falls on different surfaces such as farm fields, pastures, and prairies.

-A full-day, week-long camp for youth ages 6 – 14 based at our Lussier Family Heritage Center facility.
+A full-day, week-long camp for youth ages 6 – 14 based at our Heritage Center education facility.
 The camp is comparably priced to other childcare options and includes engaging outdoor activities that encourage youth to explore the outdoors.

 We offer educational events, family-friendly programs, field days, and learning opportunities throughout the year.
 Visit our event calendar to see what is coming up!